i0466lt/mustang_streamer/README.md

-# Mustang Streamer control (v.
-0.2)
+# Mustang Streamer control

 ![Mustang Streamer logo](https://www.oluo.it/public/mustang1_1480x320.jpg)

 Mustang Streamer is a personal project that runs Volumio3 installed on a Raspberry CM4 with HiFiBerry sound card, 11.9" touch display, led pushbutton (changing color based on audio sample rate) and POE powered.

-Only two cables: Ethernet and Optical audio output.
+Only two cables: Ethernet and Optical output.

-### Button functions
-- Short press: wake up display
-- Long press: shutdown

-### Led functions
-- The led turns on while volumio is playing
-- Led color based on audio quality

 More description soon...